 Find out more about Wales’ Food & Drink sector.

 Tourism in Wales is a £5 billion industry with great potential for growth.
 Wales has three National Parks and five Areas of Outstanding Natural Beauty.
 The award-winning 1,400 km Wales Coast Path, as well as her mountains, rivers and lakes draw visitors from all over the world.
 Wales has a distinctive culture, with two living languages.
-It has three UNESCO World Heritage Sites, and more castles per square km than anywhere else in Europe.
+It has four UNESCO World Heritage Sites, and more castles per square km than anywhere else in Europe.

 Beyond the National Parks, mountain, rivers, lakes – Wales is also investing in and internationally known for its adventure, wellness and hospitality offering with products such as ZipWorld, Adventure Parc Snowdonia and Go Below attracting visitors from around the world.

 Discover more about the Tourism sector in Wales and key companies.